 Microneedling creates tiny punctures in the outer layers of the skin and affects skin below the surface.
 It works by promoting elastin and collagen production during the wound healing process, the same way this treatment can help fine lines and acne scars on your face.
-The process is growing in popularity, with some consumers even purchasing at-home derma-rollers to improve the appearance of the skin on their own.
-However, these at-home options can be more painful and have a higher risk of infection than treatments carried out in office by an American Academy of Dermatology registered dermatologist or cosmetic physician.
+The process is growing in popularity, with some consumers even purchasing at-home derma rollers to improve the appearance of the skin on their own.
+However, these at-home options can be more painful and have a higher risk of infection than treatments carried out in-office by an American Academy of Dermatology (AAD) registered dermatologist or cosmetic physician.

 Microneedling treatments are carried out after a topical anesthetic has been applied to the treatment area to reduce discomfort during the procedure.
 It generally takes around an hour for the cream to numb the area.
 After that point, depending on the size of the area being treated, the procedure usually takes around half an hour.

 One of the most attractive features of microneedling for stretch marks is that once the treatment is completed, the results will last indefinitely.
 "Once you get improvement, you will maintain that improvement forever," says Dr. Emer.
 "However, hormonal changes, weight fluctuations, or use of corticosteroid creams over the improved areas or oral corticosteroids can influence stretch marks to get worse or return.”
 It is important for patients to consider if they are likely to expose themselves to more stretch mark risk factors.
 For example, women planning on having additional future pregnancies should wait until afterward to treat stretch marks that could otherwise return.